casszhao/INF4000.github.io/README.md

 ---
 ## Practice: create a wordcloud

-After check the [paper](https://arxiv.org/pdf/2210.09197.pdf), you find the wordcloud is very interesting.
+After check the [paper](https://arxiv.org/pdf/2210.09197.pdf), you find the wordcloud, Figure 4, is very interesting.

 Wordcloud is an intuitive way to show the high frequency words in a text.
 The more frequent a word it is, the bigger it is in a wordcloud.
 It is also conventionally believed that a wordcloud indicates the potential topic for a text.
 You decide to build a wordcloud for your INF4000 assignment brief to see if it indicates any key points to gain a good mark.